Writing an emulator: the first steps

 Setting the bar (low?)

-The task ahead, exciting as it is, might seem a little daunting at first.
-Let’s set ourselves a small, reasonably attainable goal.
+The task ahead, exciting as it is, might seem a little daunting at first, so let’s set ourselves a small, reasonably attainable goal.
 Implementing a CPU from scratch isn’t so scary, there are good ways to get started with that, like the Synacor Challenge or the Advent of Code.
-It’s basically writing a loop in which we’ll associate the next value in a memory array to some function, call said function, increment our index in the memory array and repeat the whole thing ad infinitum — or until we run out of memory to read from.
+It basically consists in writing a loop in which we’ll associate the next value in a memory array to some function, call said function, update our index in the memory array and repeat the whole thing ad infinitum — or until we run out of memory to read from.

 So my first milestone will be to write a very simple command-line program that:

-• Defines a CPU structure representing the Game Boy
+- Defines a CPU object representing the Game Boy

-• Loads the boot ROM file in memory
+- Reads the boot ROM file and stores it in memory

-Let’s get a couple things out of the way right now: I’m writing this emulator in Go because it’s a language I’m having lots of fun with these days and it’s low-level enough for my purpose.
-I’m also writing most of the code in Visual Studio Code since it’s got good support for Go — especially the debugger — and runs great on Linux.
+Let’s get a couple things out of the way right now: I’m writing this emulator in Go because it’s become my favorite language, I’m having a lot of fun using it, and it’s low-level enough for my purpose.
+I’m also using Visual Studio Code because it’s got good support for Go — especially the debugger — and runs great on Linux.
 That’s it, your mileage may vary.

 type CPU struct {